 The School needs to be aware of any known disability or special educational need, which may affect a child's ability to take full advantage of the education provided at the School.
-Parents of a Oak Heights school is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential.

-child who has any disability or special educational needs should provide the School with full written details at registration, or subsequently before accepting the offer of a place.
+Parents of a child who has any disability or special educational needs should provide the School with full written details at registration, or subsequently before accepting the offer of a place.
 The School needs this information so that in the case of any child with particular needs, we can assess those needs and consult with parents about the adjustments which can reasonably be made to cater adequately for the child's needs both during the admissions process and if an offer of a place is made.